fredolss/rater-js/README.md

 ## Usage

-rater-js can be used with amd, commonjs or without any module loader using rater from global scope.
+**rater-js** can be used with amd, commonjs or without any module loader using global scope.

 In your html create a new element that acts as the placeholder for the widget.